tankadesign/jfalcon-resume/resume.md

 motiapp.com

 - Architected, developed and maintained a native iOS video chat app written in Swift using Firebase Realtime Database and TokBox (now Vonage Video API), and a backend in Node that handled payments with Stripe Connect.
-- Redesigned and rebuilt mobile app in Flutter, moving the database to Firestore and available only on the server side.
-Implemented client-side data caching to speed up app loading times.
-Integrated services from Firebase Auth, Ably, Stripe Connect, Sendgrid, and AWS OpenSearch.
+- Rebuilt newly designed mobile app in Flutter, moving the database to Firestore and handling data sync with a bespoke implementation, with a client-side data caching solution to speed up app loading times.
+- Deeply integrated services from Agora, Stripe Connect, Ably, Firebase, Sendgrid, and AWS OpenSearch.
 - Developed and maintained a desktop version of the app for Windows and Mac using Svelte, with 100% feature parity of the mobile app.
 - Supported my partners by writing decks, doing research, and building apps to raise over $1M in funding.
 - Built custom direct messaging and scheduling features.